Decode Texas General Warranty Deeds: Essential Buyer Guide

-A statutory warranty deed is a legal document used during real estate transactions.
+A general warranty deed is a legal document used during .
 It guarantees that the property being transferred is free of ownership disputes, liens, or other issues that could affect the buyer’s rights.
 This deed provides peace of mind to buyers by legally obligating sellers to resolve any problems that may surface.
-Unlike general or special warranty deeds, the statutory warranty deed is governed specifically by Texas statutes, making it a unique and powerful tool in real estate law.
+Unlike general or special warranty deeds, the general warranty deed is governed specifically by State of Texas warranty deed

-A proper legal description goes beyond just providing the address; it includes boundaries, dimensions, and other critical details about the property.
-It is essential for avoiding disputes or confusion, especially in legal matters concerning rural land use or mineral rights.
-Properties with mineral or oil rights often require an oil and gas lawyer in Texas to ensure finer details in the deed are well-documented.
+A good legal description is more than just an address.
+It includes boundaries, dimensions, and other important details about the property.
+It is essential for avoiding disputes or confusion, especially in legal matters concerning rural land use or .
+Properties with mineral or oil rights often need an oil and gas lawyer in Texas.
+This helps make sure the details in the deed are well-documented.
 For example, a clause might state: “The property known as Lot 23, Block 2 of the Smith Subdivision, Harris County, Texas, according to the map recorded in Volume 9, Page 15 of the Plat Records of Harris County, Texas.”

 One essential aspect of the deed is the covenants or promises the seller makes about the property.
 The main covenants include: